Zinc, My Second Favorite MineralJune 02, 2014

 Zinc Deficiency, Common or Not?

 Reference: Bill and Melinda Gates Foundation

 WWW.
-What will work for me.
+What will work for me?
 It’s a pretty dull topic, but the travel season is upon us.
-If you are going overseas where you might get an infectious diarrhea, I would advise you take zinc along.
+If you are going overseas where you might get an infectious diarrhea, I would advise you to take zinc along.
 How about 25 mg a day?
-That’s what I did the last time I travelled overseas, and was one of a tiny few who didn’t get the “trots”.
+That’s what I did the last time I traveled overseas and was one of a tiny few who didn’t get the “trots”.
 And if you are worried about your energy and testosterone production, you might even want a bit more.
-If you take 50 mg a day, make sure you get some copper because by itself, you will become copper depleted.
+If you take 50 mg a day, make sure you get some copper because, by itself, you will become copper-depleted.
 Zinc, it’s not just for batteries or change in your pocket.
-And one more time, Good Job, Bill and Melinda.
+And one more time, Good Job, Bill, and Melinda.

-- The Bill and Medinda Gates Foundation has given doses of 1 mg to third world country villages, helping saving millions of children from simple diarrhea.
-T or F
+- The Bill and Melinda Gates Foundation has given doses of 1 mg to third-world country villages, helping save millions of children from simple diarrhea.
+T or F Answer: True

 - Zinc turns on your immune system to fight infection better.
 T or F Answer: True